Launch of ENRICH Cymru in North Wales: September 13th!

-ENRICH Cymru launches in South Wales, March 2018
+ENRICH Cymru launched in South Wales, March 2018

 The Dementia Conference in North Wales on March 7th marked the beginning of the pan-Wales network launch, with over 200 delegates in attendance.
 Colleagues from WSSCR promoted ENRICH Cymru on their exhibitor’s stall and distributed brand new promotional materials and key resources for Care Homes and Researchers with information about involving people who lack capacity in research at this conference.
 A bigger launch event in North Wales is in development and details will be publicised in the coming weeks.